 Hansik refers to traditional Korean food, centered on rice, served alongside a bowl of soup and a variety of side dishes.
-Most foods use meat and vegetables as the main ingredients, and are soaked in a brine or water rather than fried in oil, making hansik wonderful for ones health.
+Most foods use meat and vegetables as the main ingredients, and are soaked in brine or water rather than fried in oil, making hansik wonderful for one's health.
 More than anything else, hansik's most outstanding feature is the amount of fermented foods.
 The most well-known are kimchi (fermented cabbage), ganjang (soy sauce), doenjang (soybean paste), and gochujang (Korean chili paste).

-Popular dishes among international eaters include bulgogi, bibimbap, and royal cuisine.
+Popular dishes among international visitors include bulgogi, bibimbap, and hanjeongsik (Korean table d'hote).
 Bulgogi is a marinated beef or sometimes pork dish that is sweet and tender in texture.
-In particular, the soy sauce seasoning is not spicy, thus making it a great introduction dish to hansik.
-Bibimbap, on the other hand, is a complete meal in and of itself, mixing rice with all kinds of condiments of one's choice, topped with gochujang for that extra kick.
-Royal cuisine is a full course meal, including at least 12 different sides and desserts in addition to soups, steamed foods, and hot pots.
-Because royal food was originally served to the kings and queens, it is the ultimate in Korean culinary arts.
+In particular, the soy sauce seasoning is not spicy, thus making it a great introductory dish to hansik.
+Bibimbap, on the other hand, is a complete meal in and of itself, mixing rice with all kinds of vegetables of one's choice, topped with gochujang for that extra kick.
+Hanjeongsik is served as a full table’s worth of side dishes featuring meat and vegetables along with soups, steamed foods, and hot pots.
+This is a popular choice for visitors looking to try a little bit of everything.

 - 【 Photo: Galbi 】